contentful/contentful.java/README.md

 For more then _1000_ Resources `.skip(N)`, `.limit(L)` and `.orderBy(F)` methods are needed.
 By using `.skip(N)`, the first _N_ Resources are ignored and _L_, from `.limit(L)`, items are returned.

-To guarantee ordering, the use of the `.orderBy` method is required: It enforces the _Array_<sup><a href="https://www.contentful.com/developers/docs/references/content-delivery-api/#/introduction/collection-resources-and-pagination" title="A collection of Resources from Contentful.
-Containts meta information about number and limits of the Resources it contains."/>i</a></sup> to be in a predictable order.
+To guarantee ordering, the use of the `.orderBy` method is required: It enforces the <a href="https://www.contentful.com/developers/docs/references/content-delivery-api/#/introduction/collection-resources-and-pagination" title="A collection of Resources from Contentful.
+Containts meta information about number and limits of the Resources it contains."/>_Array_</a> to be in a predictable order.

 The following code is used to request all Entries: